 Sons of the Great Bear

 Around the same time, the Italians had discovered that they could make westerns that could compete favorably with anything Hollywood had to offer.
-Very few of these films were playing in the States (although it was filmed in 1964, A Fistful of Dollars wouldn’t reach the American cinemas until 1967, when it was shown with its sequel, For a Few Dollars More), but they were extremely popular throughout the rest of the world.
+Very few of these films were playing in the States (although it was filmed in 1964, A Fistful of Dollars wouldn’t reach the American cinemas until 1967, when it was shown with its sequel, For a Few Dollars More), but they were already popular throughout the rest of the world.

 The Sons of the Great Bear is the story of Tokei-Ihto, a Dakota tribesman who is trying to keep the white men from stealing his tribe’s land.
 His arch-rival is Red Fox (Jirí Vrstála), a white scout who has taken part in Indian initiation rituals and pretends to be part-Indian when it suits his needs (although this is not explained in the movie).
-When it is discovered that there is gold on the tribe’s land, the government decides that it is time to relocate the Dakotas to someplace more favorable.
+When it’s discovered that there’s gold on the tribe’s land, the government decides that it is time to relocate the Dakotas to someplace more favorable.
 Tokei-Ihto tries to convince his chief that the white men can’t be trusted, but the chief doesn’t listen, with predictable results.

-IMDB page for the movie.
+IMDb page for the movie.

-Buy this film.
+Stream this film.

-© Jim Morton and East German Cinema Blog, 2021.
+© Jim Morton and East German Cinema Blog, 2025.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Jim Morton and East German Cinema Blog with appropriate and specific direction to the original content.

 2 thoughts on “Sons of the Great Bear

-1. Besides Sons of Great Bear, what are the 11 other GDR Indian films?
+Besides Sons of Great Bear, what are the 11 other GDR Indian films?
 I’m interested in teaching Indian films from GDR or elsewhere that present Indians positively.
 What do you recommend?
 Is there any possibility of getting any of the 12 films or others w/ English subtitles, esp.
 Blauvogel?

 1. There are more than 12 DEFA Indian films, actually.
 That was a typo (now fixed).
 I meant to say that Gojko Mitic starred in 12 DEFA Indian films in all.
 Those are the best ones, though.
 Unfortunately, only a few of them have been subtitled in English.
 There are a few that you can find without subtitles that have subtitles available from sources such OpenSubs and SubsMax (for more on this, see out Subtitling page).